dannyhope/uxbrighton/Readme.md

 ## Change the title of a page

-Do it in the front matter, for example, add **title: Hello World** to the front matter
+Do it in the front matter, for example, add **title: Awesome event** to the front matter

 ## Run the site locally